microsoft/K2Bridge/docs/visualization/metrics.md

 # Top hits aggregation

 In the current implementation, when used within visualization chart, this aggregation is similar to [Top metrics aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-top-metrics.html).
 The top_metrics aggregation selects metrics from the document with the largest or smallest "sort" value.

+For each bucket, this metric returns the first or last N records by the selected sort value.
+N is specified by the size value.
+And, from these returned records, we project the field.

 This aggregation is mapped on [top operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/topoperator) when translated to Kusto Query Language.